fusepoolP3/p3-silkdedup/README.md

 To test the application open a new shell, copy the files testfoaf.ttl and silk-config-file in src/test/resources/eu/fusepool/dedup/transformer to a local folder (e.g. /home/user/ ) and run a command like the following

-    curl -X POST -H "Content-Type: text/turtle" -T testfoaf.ttl http://localhost:7100/?config=file:///home/user/silk-config-file.xml
+    curl -X POST -H "Content-Type: text/turtle" -d @testfoaf.ttl "http://localhost:7100/?config=file:///home/user/silk-config-file.xml"

+The factory will look whether a request with the same URL has been already submitted and a transformer is already available to handle it.
+In case it is a new request the factory will create a new instance of the transformer.
 If the SILK configuration file can be put in a web server just use its http url in place of the file url.
 The same example SILK configuration file is available on the Github repository at the URL

 https://raw.githubusercontent.com/fusepoolP3/p3-silkdedup/master/src/main/resources/eu/fusepool/dedup/transformer/silk-config-file.xml